Post Summary: A Month By Month Breakdown of the Best Time to Visit Jordan

 Weather in Jordan in January

 Let’s sum up January in one word – cold.
-We’re talking average temperatures of 5-10°C. This is also the rainiest month, with most (around 70%) of Jordan’s rainfall occurring during January.
+We’re talking average temperatures of 5-10°C, so not exactly the best time to visit Jordan.
+This is also the rainiest month, with most (around 70%) of Jordan’s rainfall occurring during January.
 The capital of Amman is pretty windy this time of year too, with cold winds whipping through the city.

 Surprisingly, there’s also some snowfall in the most famous of Jordanian sights, Petra.
 Looking for warmer weather?
 The Dead Sea and Aqaba are the places to go; temperatures at both these destinations are around 21°C.